-- · Canceled checks,
+- Canceled checks,

-- Cash register tape receipts,
+- · Cash register tape receipts,

 - · Credit card sales slips, and

 - Invoices.

 These records will help you determine the value of your inventory at the end of the year.
-See chapter 7 in Publication 334.
+See Publication 538 for information on methods for valuing inventory.

 Expenses.
 Expenses are the costs you incur (other than purchases) to carry on your business.
 Your supporting documents should show the amount paid and that the amount was for a business expense.
 Examples of documents for expenses include: